Khachatur12/-Huffman_coding/README.md

 # -Huffman_coding
-//Encodes and decodes the file using the Hoffman method.
+//Encodes and decodes the .txt file using the Hoffman method.